indeblue/DEV-CONNECTOR/README.md

 # DEV-CONNECTOR

-This is developer platform, In which developer can connect to each other.This is a small social network app that includes authentication, profiles and forum posts.
+This is developer platform, In which developer can connect to each other.This is a small social network app that includes authentication, profiles .
 ### Steps to run

 First go ahead and clone this repository either by downloading the .ZIP file or by entering `https://github.com/petercr/dev-connector.git` into your terminal.